jwt625/jwt625.github.io/_posts/2024-10-07-yapping-on-ebeam-lithography.md

 *DISCLAIMER: I'm writing this blog for fun.
 You should always question the numbers and practices here, and consult your colleagues, ebeam staff, and the references here for your own judgement.*

-# What is EBeam litho, and why
+# What is EBeam litho

 Ebeam lithography, as the name suggests, is using electron beams for lithography.
 [Lithograph](https://en.wikipedia.org/wiki/Lithography) has a pretty old history, and involves a mask or print plate, materials to be printed (started with oil), and a physical or chemical process to shape the print using the mask.
 It is a powerful technique at the time to mass produce drawings and maps, and later photos (photography).